Finance & Investment

 Using current salary instead of High-3

-Your pension is based on the average of your three highest consecutive years, not your current pay.
-A demotion or pay freeze in recent years can make a meaningful difference.
+Your pension is based on the average of your three consecutive highest-earning years, not your current pay.
+A recent demotion or pay freeze changes the High-3 meaningfully.

 Forgetting that part-time service counts less

 Years worked part-time are credited proportionally.
-One year at 50% time gives 0.5 years of service credit and reduces the final annuity.
+One year at 50% time gives 0.5 years of service credit and reduces the final annuity accordingly.

 Frequently Asked Questions